uche789/DatePicker/README.md

 ## Tools used
 * Webpack
-* ECMAScript 6
+* Babel + ECMAScript 6

 ## Objective of this project
-To test out webpack and observer pattern.
+Experiment with webpack, observer pattern and modules.

 ## Setup
 Include the bundle